 Authored by Larisa Ortiz

-About two years ago, LOA was engaged to lead the development of a commercial district needs assessment methodology (now known as the CDNA) that is used by the City of New York's Department of Small Business Services (SBS).
-The project was was funded by Citibank and helped support a budding partnership between the New York office of the Local Initiative Support Corporation (LISC), a long standing client of ours, and SBS.
+About two years ago, LOA was engaged by the New York office of the Local Initiatives Support Corporation, a long standing client of ours, to lead the development of a commercial district needs assessment methodology (now known as the CDNA) that is used by the City of New York's Department of Small Business Services (SBS).
+The project was designed to support a budding partnership between LISC, Citi Community Development and SBS.

 To date the methodology has